Setting Up Home Assistant Connect ZWA-2

 Hardware Setup

-The Connect ZWA-2 is built on Home Assistant's second-generation platform, prioritizing high performance and openness.
-It's the first Z-Wave product in the Connect line—the "2" refers to the second-generation technology platform, not a previous ZWA-1 model.
+The Connect ZWA-2 is the first Z-Wave product in Home Assistant's Connect line.
+The "2" refers to the second-generation technology platform, not a previous ZWA-1 model.

 Prerequisites: Ugreen NAS with Docker installed, SSH access to your NAS, Home Assistant Connect ZWA-2 USB stick, and a USB extension cable (recommended for better signal).

-Connect the hardware: Plug your Connect ZWA-2 into the NAS.
-Use a USB extension cable if possible—this improves signal quality by positioning the stick away from interference sources.
+Connect the hardware: Plug the ZWA-2 into the NAS.
+A USB extension cable helps — it positions the stick away from interference.

 Identify the device path: SSH into your NAS and locate your Z-Wave device with ls /dev/serial/by-id/.
 You should see something like usb-Nabu_Casa_ZWA-XXXXXXXXXX-if00.
 This is your device identifier.

-Create persistent storage: Ensure your persistent storage directory exists with mkdir -p /volume1/docker/zwave-store.
-This directory stores your Z-Wave network configuration, device database, security keys, and settings.
-Without it, you'll lose configuration on container restart.
+Create persistent storage: Run mkdir -p /volume1/docker/zwave-store.
+This directory stores your Z-Wave network config, device database, and security keys.
+Without it, you lose everything on container restart.

 Run the Docker container: